kwrooijen/krita-fill-discontiguous/README.md

 Currently there's no API to access the undo history.
 Which means when you apply this plugins function you won't be able to use Krita's undo.
-Instead there's an undo button in the Fill Contiguous docker.
+Instead there's an undo button in the Fill Discontiguous docker.

 ### Accidentally merging colors